uwdata/dziban/README.md

 >field methods for a chart, exposed to user

 `graphscape2asp.js` [<>](https://github.com/haldenl/dziban/blob/master/dziban/asp/graphscapeToAsp.js)
->script for translating Graphscape weights into ASP (to be place into Draco).
+>script for translating Graphscape definitions and weights into ASP (to be placed into Draco).
 See below.

 In addition, Dziban uses a modified version of Draco, which supports multi-view and Graphscape's transition reasoning.
 This can be found on [this branch](https://github.com/uwdata/draco/tree/multi-vis).
 There are changes to the original Draco scattered about.
 Noteably: